 - Child Abuse Reporting, Assessment, and Treatment (2 units)

 - Clinical Psychopharmacology (2 units)

-- Graduate Record Exam (GRE) General Test Scores (Verbal Reasoning, Quantitative Reasoning, and Analytical Writing), dated within the last five years.
+- Graduate Record Exam (GRE) General Test Scores (Verbal Reasoning, Quantitative Reasoning, and Analytical Writing), dated within the last year.
 Please have scores sent using the designated institution code for CBU, 4274.

 - Prerequisites (completed with a "C" or better).
 All prerequisites must be completed